zhaojh329/libuhttpd/README.md

 [mbedtls]: https://github.com/ARMmbed/mbedtls
 [CyaSSl(wolfssl)]: https://github.com/wolfSSL/wolfssl

-A very tiny and fast HTTP server library based on [libubox] and referenced from [uhttpd] for Embedded Linux.
+A Lightweight and fully asynchronous HTTP server library based on [libubox] and referenced from [uhttpd] for Embedded Linux.

 `Keep Watching for More Actions on This Space`

 # Features
 * Action - processes requests by invoking registered C functions which mapped to a specific path.
-* Tiny and fast
+* Lightweight and fully asynchronous
 * Use [libubox] as its event backend
 * Support HTTPS - OpenSSL, mbedtls and CyaSSl(wolfssl)
 * Flexible - you can easily extend your application to have HTTP/HTTPS services
 * Code structure is concise and understandable, also suitable for learning
+* Lua Template - Embed Lua code into HTML code, like embedding PHP into HTML

 # TO DO
 * Lua API - Using Lua programming
-* Lua Template - Embed Lua code into HTML code, like embedding PHP into HTML

 # Dependencies
 * [libubox]